-Princess cruise ships will generally berth at Terminal 2 which is used exclusively for Princess Cruises ships.
+Princess cruise ships will generally berth just outside of cruise Terminal 2 which is used exclusively for Princess Cruises ships.
 This is in the Northern section of the port.
 Princess cruise ships will also often be berthed at Terminal 4 and Terminal 19.
 Always check with your cruise line on the day of your cruise to see which Terminal will be used for your cruise.

 Terminal 18 is one of the largest cruise terminals in the world and home to Royal Caribbean’s Oasis class vessels like Harmony of the Seas.
 These ships can carry over 6,500 passengers at maximum capacity so the terminal is specially built to handle large numbers of travelers.
 Secure parking is available at Parking Lot #18 and #19 which offer 1,000 spaces between the two of them.